StreetScout

 Where is Lightning Ridge?

-Lightning Ridge is a suburb of New South Wales, Australia.
+Lightning Ridge is a suburb of New South Wales, Australia, in the Walgett local government area.

 What is the population of Lightning Ridge?